-Isaac gets quite a bit of Biblical screen time in the New Testament (his name is spelled Ισαακ in Greek).
-A cool two thousand years after Isaac breathed his last, Jesus proclaimed him, his father and his son as being alive and well, and not dead (Luke 20:37).
-Isaac is mentioned twice in relation to Abraham's willingness to sacrifice him on Mount Moriah (Hebrews 11:17, James 2:21), and he is celebrated as the child of the promise three times (Romans 9:7, Galatians 4:28, Hebrews 11:18).
+Isaac gets quite a bit of Biblical screen time in the New Testament (where his name is spelled Ισαακ).
+Two thousand years after Isaac breathed his last, Jesus proclaimed him, his father and his son as being alive and well, and not dead (Luke 20:37).
+Isaac is mentioned twice in relation to Abraham's willingness to sacrifice him on Mount Moriah (Hebrews 11:17, James 2:21), which is a difficult story that we'll look at in some detail below, and he is celebrated as the child of the promise three times (Romans 9:7, Galatians 4:28, Hebrews 11:18).

 The name Isaac is usually spelled יצחק and sometimes ישחק.
 It comes from the verbs צחק (sahaq) and שחק (sahaq) meaning to laugh:

-To mark that promise, Abraham had circumcised himself, his son Ishmael and the entire village that he ruled.
-And to put that in perspective: previously, Abraham waged a war with 318 men that were born in his house (Genesis 14:14).
-Add to them their elderly fathers, younger brothers and an untold number of foreign-born men and you have an idea of what an operation this would have been.
-Abraham must have been an incredibly persuasive man to get this all done.
-No man will surrender a piece of his penis without having been presented with an exceptionally good reason, and no woman will have her husband incapacitated for quite some time (Genesis 34:25) for just an airily inkling.
+To mark that promise, Abraham had circumcised himself, his son Ishmael and the entire tribe he ruled (Genesis 17:23).
+And to put that in perspective: previously, Abraham had waged a war with 318 men that were born in his house (Genesis 14:14).
+Add to them their elderly fathers, younger brothers and an untold number of foreign-born men and we get an idea of what an operation this would have been.
+Abraham must have been an incredibly persuasive man to get this all done without causing an insurrection.
+And Sarah was most likely, likewise, busy for months appeasing the women.

 For a meaning of the name Isaac, NOBSE Study Bible Name List has Laughter and Jones' Dictionary of Old Testament Proper Names has Laughing.
 BDB Theological Dictionary proposes He Laugheth.